Tianxiang-C/ctx/content/en/slides/22-09-06-evo-lead/index.md

 ---

 7. What do you think of sapiosexuality (智性恋) in people's mate choice?
-Is there sex differences in this preference?
+Are there sex differences in this preference?
 - "Smart is the new sexy"

 ---